ShenyangJiang0505/ShenyangJiang/index.md

 ### Research

 **Opportunities or constraints?
-A network embeddedness perspective on the role of supply chain concentration during the pandemic.** _Journal of Operations Management,_ Jiang, S., Andy, C.L, Yeung., Han, Z., Huo, B.
+A network embeddedness perspective on the role of supply chain concentration during the pandemic.** _Journal of Operations Management,_ Forthcoming, Jiang, S., Andy, C.L, Yeung., Han, Z., Huo, B.

 **Protection or production: how OHS 18001 impacts production repurposing in Covid-19?** _Production and Operations Management, minor revision,_ with Ye, Y., Huo, B.